christopheradams/christopheradams.io/_posts/2023-09-21-moon-block-chain.md

 **[Moon--Block--Chain: Answers]**.
 Each of the sixty-four *Prayers* is a unique five-second video loop (with sound) of the artist tossing moon blocks in the temple hall.
-Each of the sixty-four *Answers* is a unique still photograph of the pair of blocks on the temple floor, with an attribute that identifies it as *angry, laughing,* or *divine.*
+Each of the sixty-four *Answers* is a unique still photograph of the pair of blocks on the temple floor, with an attribute that identifies them as *angry, laughing,* or *divine.*

 <!-- Before you ask: this is a *performance*.
 You won't figure out Yao's real private -->
 <!-- key from these collections. -->